yousufmsoliman/geometry-central/docs/docs/utilities/vector3.md

 ### Arithmetic

-Vector3 supports the element-wise addition, subraction, and scalar multiplication you would probably expect.
+Vector3 supports the element-wise addition, subtraction, and scalar multiplication you would probably expect.

 ### Member operations